 - A. Indoor.

-- 1) Each indoor fan shall have direct drive motor with variable speed capability.
+- 1) Each indoor fan shall have direct drive motor with variable speed capability, or adjustable belt drive motor.

 - 2) Motors will be thermally protected.

 - B. Outdoor

-- The outdoor fans shall be direct drive.
+- 1) The outdoor fans shall be direct drive.

 - 2) Fan blades will be statically and dynamically balanced.

 - 3) Motors will be permanently lubricated.

 - 4) Motors will be thermally protected.

 - C. Fan Motors.

 - 1) Motors shall meet or exceed EPACT (Energy Policy ACT) efficiencies.